-Applying this approach to includem's ADAPT for Cashback project
+Applying this approach to includem's ADAPT for CashBack project

-This report follows on from foundational work completed in 2020.
+This report follows on from foundational work completed in 2020 and an interim impact report in June 2022.
 The initial outcome maps that we created and included in our Foundation Report have since been refined considering the evidence and focused for the purposes of providing the clearest account of the project's impacts to date.
-In the first year of support we focused on providing independent interviewing of stakeholders, while in the second facilitating reflective practice sessions with the whole team, assembling the data against the outcome maps and providing a tool for compiling case studies (see Appendix 3).